svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ![Screenshot of "regex patterns storage" location within the file-system](./pattern_regex_storage.png)

-You can use that in order to add someone's configuration file, or to get yours.
+You can use that to add someone's configuration file or to get yours.
 The plugin's implementation continuously monitors the context of the folder.
-As soon as it gets notification about the file-system update, it will update its own "available regex configurations" combo-box:
+As soon as it gets a notification about the file-system update, it will update its own "available regex configurations" combo-box:

 ![Screenshot of the regex config file selection combo-box](./pattern_regex_config_selection.png)